Jess Roden: Biography

-He remained with the Alan Bown through to the late 1960s, but left after recording the album The Alan Bown!
+Roden's first band was The Raiders followed by The Shakedown Sound which also included the guitarist Kevyn Gammond.
+He remained with the Alan Bown through the late 1960s, but left after recording the album The Alan Bown!
 His vocals were re-recorded by his replacement Robert Palmer for the UK release of the album, although Roden's original vocals remained on the US release.
-Roden later appeared as a backing vocalist to Palmer on his 1983 appearance on The Tube.